-A. Domestic Movement
+A. Domestic movement

-Assumes international travel restrictions are still in place but UK wide travel restrictions have been lifted.
+UK wide travel restrictions have been lifted.
 Objective to increase demand for short-notice holidays to Scotland.
 Messaging of 'Only in Scotland', while encouraging UK visitors to book short breaks and international visitors to start planning their Scotland holidays.

-B. International Movement
+B. International movement